pihome-shc/PiHomeHVAC/Arduino_Sketches/wt32_gateway/README.md

 | 3V3           | 3.3volt Power Out to Radio                                   |
 | GND           | Common Ground                                                |

+**Install support for ESP32 boards by using Addional Boards Manager URL: https://dl.espressif.com/dl/package_esp32_index.json and searching for esp32**

+**Board type to be selected is 'ESP32 Dev Module'**

 **The sketch uses WiFiManager and WebServer_WT32_ETH01 libraries and requires a change to the file MyGatewayTransportEthernet.cpp.**

 **In the Arduino IDE install the ZIP library WebServer_WT32_ETH01.zip**